-- 109. The 2015/16 specified information instructions required that payments made to third party operators of customer loyalty programs (such as Fly Buys) should be treated consistently with how the QLP calculated its gross telecommunications services revenue. - 110.
-This requirements avoids the risk of double deductions from having a payment to a third party operator of a customer loyalty program netted off in calculating statutory operating revenue, and deducted as a cost of bundled non-telecommunications goods and services.
-This approach is consistent with NZ GAAP.35
+134. The 2015/16 specified information instructions required that payments made to third party operators of customer loyalty programs (such as Fly Buys) should be treated consistently with how the QLP calculated its gross telecommunications services revenue.

+135. This requirements avoids the risk of double deductions from having a payment to a third party operator of a customer loyalty program netted off in calculating statutory operating revenue, and deducted as a cost of bundled non-telecommunications goods and services.
+This approach is consistent with both the relevant outgoing account interpretation standard47 and the incoming NZ IFRS 15.
+NZ IFRS 15 requires firms to separately identify the revenue associated with customer loyalty programs when calculating operating revenue.